derbyjs/derby-site/md/docs/derby-0.6/views/template-syntax/blocks.md

 {{/if}}
 ```

 The inverse of `if` is `unless`.
 For clarity, unless should only be used when there is no `else` condition.
-A block that has an unless and else condition can be more clearly written as an if and else.
+A block that has an unless and else condition can usually be writtern more clearly as an if and else.

 ```derby
 {{unless items}}